Qiskit/qiskit.org/README.md

 With this technology we want to **achieve**:
 - Separation between content edition and development concerns.
-- Use a component based framework like Vue that allow us to reuse part of the UI code in different parts of the application.
+- Use a component-based framework like Vue that allow us to reuse part of the UI code in different parts of the application.
 - Fast initial page load.
 - Index content on Search Engines.
 - Test JS unit functions.